-The First Steps For Autism Program offered by the Autism Association of Western Australia, is designed for children aged zero to eight years old.
+The First Steps For Autism Program offered by the Autism Association of Western Australia, is designed for children aged zero to seven years old.

 Medicare items supporting early diagnosis and treatment of children with autism or any other pervasive developmental disorder (PDD) can be found here: Department of Health HCWA Medicare Items Fact Sheet

 TOBY (Therapy Outcomes By You) Autism Therapy App